Viewing services as KML

 What is a KML network link, and how does it work with map, geocode, geoprocessing, or image services?

 KML network links are a way of viewing dynamic KML content over the Web.
 They can include details on refresh intervals and other behavioral properties and can be embedded within zipped KML (KMZ) files.
 For simplicity, KML/KMZ files that contain network link information will be referred to as Network Link documents for the remainder of this topic.

 The default KML network link provided through the map service and image service REST endpoints displays the ArcGIS Server service as a ground overlay, that is, as an image draped on to the surface of the globe.
 If the service is a cached map service in a supported coordinate system (WGS84, WGS 1984 Web Mercator, or any other cylindrical projection), then the ground overlay is also returned using Regions.
 Regions expose a hierarchical collection of images and are recommended for optimum performance.
 Note that ArcGIS Server image services cannot be fully cached and therefore cannot be shared using Regions.

 Additional REST KML network links that can be accessed include map service layer query operations, geocode address and reverse geocode operations, and results of submitted geoprocessing jobs.
 These return vectors are symbolized as in the original service source documents and raster ground overlays (geoprocessing service only).

 Another option available to map services is to generate a custom KML network link.
 Creating a custom KML network link can be done through the Services Directory, through Manager, or by hand in a KML client.
 This technique allows the served KML to include combinations of raster and vector elements rather than just the single ground overlay image provided through the default REST endpoint.
 For example, if you wanted extruded building footprints in the map service, you would need to generate a custom KML network link.
-See Authoring maps for publishing as KML for more details on this authoring process.
+See Authoring maps for publishing as KML and Managing KML network links for more details on this authoring process.